-7. Convertible Note and Embedded Conversion Feature Liability
+7. Convertible Note and Embedded Conversion Feature Liability and Gain on Extinguishment of Debt

 On July 2, 2012, the Company entered into the July 2012 Private Placement pursuant to which it issued \$12,000 in principal amount of Senior Convertible Notes that were due on September 1, 2013 (see note 3).
 Pursuant to ASC 815-40, due to the anti-dilution provision of the notes, the conversion feature of the notes is not indexed to the Company's owned stock and should be bifurcated and recognized as a derivative liability in the consolidated balance sheets and measured at fair value.
 The notes bore interest at 8% per annum and were payable in twelve equal monthly installments of principal and interest beginning on October 1, 2012.
-At June 30, 2013, the Company had \$1,000 of principal outstanding and no unpaid accrued interest.
-As of July 18, 2013, the notes under the July 2012 Private Placement were paid off in full through issuance of common stock (see note 15).